ibm-cloud-architecture/denim-compute/book/docs/design/workflow.md

 After the message is published the subscriber is an in-flight instance of the `Provide Estimates Per Repairer`  process.
 In that the `user task` has an `interrupting boundary message event` configured with correlation details set (such as the specific `Auto Claim` and the `Vehicle VIN`) so that the specific instance of this process can be identified and the message delivered to it.
 ![](images/workflow-design10.png)

+## Sundries

+### Leveraging case persistence
+The claims solution implements a Policy case which is persisted as a record to represent the insurance policy.
+The Policy case type stores the policy information and claims are generated from the policy by a *create claim* activity, which creates the new claim case and also transfer existing policy information into the claim.

+### Case data model and business objects
+The Case data model currently does not fully support Business Objects, therefore an interim solution have been implemented to map properties.
+The interface of the Case Manager data model with other BAW components may require the implementation of distinct case properties to match each element of a business object.
+A new upcoming version of Case Manager will fully support business objects and allow better data integration with other BAW components.